 Add egg mixture to dry ingredients and continue blending with a hand blender.
 Using your clean hands, give it one final mix and just squish it between your fingers a little.
 This helps mix in the colder butter a bit more.

-Cover dough and cool in the refrigerator for 10-60 minutes (less time is needed if your butter was colder).
+Cover dough and cool in the refrigerator for 10-60 minutes (less time is needed if your butter is colder).

 Roll into small (1 inch) balls and then roll in the optional topping.